acejump/AceJump/README.md

 AceJump tags are *not* case sensitive.
 Holding down <kbd>Shift</kbd> when typing the last tag character will select all text from the current cursor position to that destination.

+## Tips

+Press <kbd>Tab</kbd> when searching to jump to the next group of matches in the editor.

-If you mistype a character while searching, just press <kbd>Backspace</kbd> to restart from scratch.
+If you mis-type a character, just press <kbd>Backspace</kbd> to restart from scratch.

-If you type a string not in the editor screen, AceJump will scroll to the nearest subsequent match(es) it can find.
+If no matches can be found on screen, AceJump will scroll to the next match it can find.

-If you press <kbd>Tab</kbd>, AceJump will scroll to the nearest group of matches it can find.

-If there is only one tagged result, you can press <kbd>Enter</kbd> to jump to the result.
+If there is only one tagged result, pressing <kbd>Enter</kbd> will jump to that result.

 ## Installing